x

-The Government in France
+The Government and Political System in France

 The French Republic is a unitary semi-presidential republic with democratic traditions.
 The executive branch is led by the President of the Republic and Government.
 The President is elected directly by universal adult suffrage for a 5-year term and is the Head of State while the Government is led by the president-appointed Prime Minister.